 Gretchen Callejas is the Project Architect at Felder & Associates.
 Gretchen specializes in historic preservation, adaptive reuse, small-scale commercial architecture, and high-end residential design.

 Before coming to Felder & Associates in 2012, Gretchen worked as a Project Manager with Greenline Architecture from 2007 to 2012.
 Gretchen also worked as an Intern Architect with Poticny Deering Felder from 2004 to 2007 and as an Intern Architect with The Boudreaux Group in Columbia, SC from 2002 to 2004.

 Gretchen received a Bachelor of Architecture and a Bachelor of Science in Environmental Design with a minor in Historic Preservation from Ball State University in 1999.
 2 years later, she earned a Masters of Fine Arts in Historic Preservation from Savannah College of Art and Design.
 While completing her Master’s degree, Gretchen was a member of the Sigma Pi Kappa National Honor Society for Preservationists and the Tau Sigma Delta National Honor Society of Students of Architecture.
 In 2007, Gretchen received her LEED Accreditation from the U.S. Green Building Council.

-Originally from Avilla, Indiana, Gretchen enjoys camping, movies, and traveling in her spare time.
-She is married to Pete Callejas, another Architect, and has a nine-year-old son named Cooper.
+Originally from Avilla, Indiana, Gretchen enjoys camping, movies, and traveling in her space-time.
+She is married to Pete Callejas, another architect, and has a 12-year old son named Cooper.